misicnenad/cairo-book/src/ch16-02-03-testing-components.md

 Components are a generic construct, meant to be integrated in contracts, that can't be deployed on their own and don't have a `ContractState` object that we could use.
 So how do we test them?

-Let's consider that we want to test a very simple component called "Counter", that will allow each contract to have a counter that can be incremented.
+Let's consider that we want to test a very simple component called "Counter", which allows each contract to have a counter that can be incremented.
 The component is defined in Listing {{#ref test_component}}:

 ```rust, noplayground
 {{#include ../listings/ch16-building-advanced-starknet-smart-contracts/listing_04_test_component/src/counter.cairo:component}}